 Referential and exciting

-Starting in 2021, hipster bible Pitchfork has been bringing an eclectic selection of some of the buzziest names in forward-thinking rock, pop, electronic and urban music to acclaimed venues such as Village Underground.
-Expect multiple days of indoor gigs and good vibes when the festival returns in 2024, with the 2023 edition having featured the likes of Sleater-Kinney, OFF!, Porridge Radio, and Weyes Blood on the bill.
+Starting in 2021, hipster bible Pitchfork has been bringing an eclectic selection of some of the buzziest names in forward-thinking rock, pop, electronic, and urban music to acclaimed venues such as Village Underground.
+Expect multiple days of indoor gigs and good vibes when the festival returns, with Oklou, King Gizzard & the Lizard Wizard, Great Grandpa, and others among the 2025 acts.

 - Price: varies